 Hovercraft - As helicopter but able to carry heavier loads.
 Needs an atmosphere.

 Rail - One of the first means of moving units quickly across the long distances required to defend a planet but limited to railways.

-Ships - One of the first means of moving units long distances (other than walking), but limited to water.
+Boats - One of the first means of moving units long distances (other than walking), but limited to water.

 Underwater - As boats but better at hiding from observation from the air or from space.